a327ex/emoji-merge/README.md

 And that would return true on the frame where any of the `'action_1'` keys have been pressed, which in this example are left mouse button, z, h, j, space, gamepad's right trigger or gamepad's right or bottom face buttons.

-The only additional things of note are perhaps the `input_is_sequence_pressed/down/released` functions, which allow you to do stuff like this:
+The only additional thing of note in this input mixin are perhaps the `input_is_sequence_pressed/down/released` functions, which allow you to do stuff like this:

 ```lua
 if main:input_is_sequence_pressed('right', 0.5, 'right')